March 1, 2021

 - Use of a broad spectrum herbal treatment approach, including one by Stephen Buhner whom many know as a prolific American herbalist with perhaps the broadest experience with use of herbs in treating Lyme disease; summary of Buhner’s recommendations can be found at https://highgardentea.com/herbal-treatment-for-coronavirus/

-We have been fortunate in not having many patients with COVID-19, and we hope that you and we will continue to avoid such illness.
-If you develop symptoms, we recommend that you consider the information in this post and consult with your IHP physician or PA on your specific situation.
-We are now beginning to see patients coming to our practice seeking guidance on how to deal with long-term sequelae of the illness.
+Over the past several months, the number of IHP patients with COVID-19 diagnosis has increased.
+Should you develop symptoms, we recommend that you consider the information in this post and communicate with your IHP physician or PA on your specific situation.
+We are now also seeing patients coming to our practice seeking guidance on how to deal with long-term sequelae of the illness; thus far, there is not much experience with an integrative approach to this condition.